Molly Crabapple: Early life

 Molly Crabapple was born Jennifer Caban in 1983 in Queens, New York City, New York to a Puerto Rican father and a Jewish mother, who was the daughter of a Belarusian immigrant.
 Crabapple began drawing at the age of four with guidance from her mother, an illustrator who worked on toy product packaging.
-Crabapple has remembered herself at age 12 as a "snotty goth moppet in a pair of Doc Martens, who blared Hole on her Walkman, drew headless cheerleaders, and read the Marquis de Sade in class".
+Crabapple has remembered herself at age 12 as a "snotty goth moppet in a pair of Doc Martens, who blared Hole on her Walkman, drew headless cheerleaders, and read the Marquis de Sade in class."
 Her school diagnosed her with oppositional defiant disorder (ODD) and she was expelled from the seventh grade.
 Crabapple has described herself in high school as "gothy, dorky, and hated".
 She never liked her given name, so she started using the name Molly Crabapple after a boyfriend suggested it reflected her character.
+She discovered punk rock music at age 12.

 After graduating from high school at age 17, Crabapple traveled to Europe.
 In Paris, she was welcomed by George Whitman, the proprietor of the English-language bookstore Shakespeare and Company.
 After receiving a notebook as a gift she began drawing on a serious basis.

 Career

 Crabapple went on to work as a life model and a burlesque performer, and modeled for the Society of Illustrators.
 At age 19, she was modeling for SuicideGirls and responding to Craigslist ads for nude photographic modeling.
 Crabapple earned more money modeling than at a typical day job and continued working on her illustrations.
-She briefly attended the Fashion Institute of Technology, withdrawing during her first year.
+She briefly attended the Fashion Institute of Technology, withdrawing before completing her first year.
+She characterized the school as being decorated with "fluorescent-lit halls hung with clumsy oil paintings cranked out by the previous semester of failures."
 For four years she worked as the house artist for the Box, a New York City nightclub.
 Crabapple has called her time at the Box her "artistic coming-of-age".

 Dr. Sketchy's Anti-Art School

 After working as an artist's model, Crabapple became disenchanted with the structure of a formal sketch class.
-She believed that life drawing courses were fine for teaching students about anatomy, but that the models were treated more like objects than people, and that the sexual aspects of modeling were ignored.

 In 2005, she and illustrator A. V. Phibes founded Dr. Sketchy's Anti-Art School, a burlesque life-drawing class.
-At a typical sketching session, artists may drink alcohol while sketching burlesque models, and play art games in a venues ranging from bars to art museums.
+At a typical session, artists may drink alcohol while sketching burlesque models and play art games in a venues ranging from bars to art museums.
 After an artist inquired about starting a Dr. Sketchy's in Melbourne, Australia, it began to spread around the world.
 As of 2010, there were approximately 150 licensees using the Dr. Sketchy's name.